robertschnitman/robertschnitman/content/CV.md

 * Created an AutoIt function to unnest an array of arrays into a single vector.

-* Generated an AutoIt function to subset an array based on a regular expression pattern.
+* Written over 30 AutoIt functions to manage files and arrays.

 ## Statistical Consultant | Self-employed
 *2016 January - Present*